-Insolvency is a term that can apply to either an individual or a business, but is more often used in relation to a business or company.
-A business is said to be insolvent when it cannot pay its debts when they are due.
+When a company or business can't pay its bills when they are due it is said to be insolvent.
 It is an offence if the directors continue to operate and incur more debts when a company is insolvent.

 If a company is facing financial difficulties and the directors or creditors believe that it is, or may become, insolvent, it may end up in one of the following types of formal administration: